FraNiDu/franiwalksdogs/_features/02-services.md

 image: "assets_images/pricing.jpg"
 ---

-These are the sectors where dogs walk.
-The service is to go to look for them, to be able to walk with them a chronological hour, photos are sent to the owners, and in case of seeing any strange situation they are given to them the information about the situation.
-Any additional requirements for your pet will have an additional charge.
-Sectors of the service, Rinchmond District,Laurel Heights,Presidio Heights, Cow Hollow Haight- Ashbury.
+My services include picking up/bringing back your furry child, walking out with him/her for an hour, I'll sent you pictures, and if I notice anything out of the ordinary I'll let you know immediately.

+My neighborhoods are: Rinchmond District, Laurel Heights, Presidio Heights, Cow Hollow and Haight-Ashbury.

+I like to know my kids (and their parents) before taking them out, so go ahead an schedule an initial interview

 <table style="position: relative; top: 20px;" class="table table-bordered">
   <thead>
     <tr>
       <th>Services</th>
       <th>Prices</th>
     </tr>
   </thead>
   <tbody>
     <tr>
-      <td> Initial interview</td>
+      <td>Initial interview</td>
       <td>USD $15.00</td>
     </tr>
     <tr>
       <td>Friendly Dog (walked in groups of 4)</td>
       <td>USD $20.000</td>
     </tr>
     <tr>
       <td>Aggressive Dog (walked alone)</td>
       <td>USD $60.000</td>
     </tr>
   </tbody>
 </table>

-If you need any other services (Shower your Dog + visited your dog two times in a day or petsitter in my home) you can contact me.
+_*If you need any other services like: Bathing your Dog, two visits in a day a day, or petsitting in my home we can talk about that too._